kyma-project/community/governance/01-governance.md

 ### When does a maintainer lose the maintainer status?

-- If a maintainer is no longer interested or cannot perform the maintainer duties listed above, they should volunteer to be transitioned to emeritus status.
+- If a maintainer is no longer interested or cannot perform the maintainer duties listed above, he/she should volunteer to be transitioned to emeritus status.
-- If a maintainer is unresponsive for at least 3 months, they can be removed from the maintainers list immediately.
+- If a maintainer is unresponsive for at least 3 months, he/she can be removed from the maintainers list immediately.
 - In extreme cases, this can also occur by a vote of the maintainers per the voting process below.